HerbertCarvalhoxxi/Stock-Control/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.5.

+## How to install

+Run `npm install` to install all dependencies

+## API

+You need run the API https://github.com/HerbertCarvalhoxxi/Stock-API

+Check the environments and the ` API_URL:`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.